cheeaun/cheeaun.com/src/blog/_posts/2018-04-17-rebuilding-taxirouter-sg.md

 });
 ```

 Since my web apps mostly revolve around Singapore, I always have to write a piece of code to detect if the user panned outside of Singapore's boundary.
-It could be unintential too if the user outside of Singapore clicked on the 'Current location' (or 'My Location') button that utilizes the browser's [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) feature.
+It could be unintentional too if the user outside of Singapore clicked on the 'Current location' (or 'My Location') button that utilizes the browser's [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) feature.

 Anyway, looking back at the code, the *critical* error happens when the `bounds` variable returns as `null` and it doesn't have the `intersects` method.
 It didn't break before, so somewhere along the [Google Maps JavaScript API releases on February](https://developers.google.com/maps/documentation/javascript/releases) kind of broke it and rendered all my apps useless 😅